- Declarations Violations Process

 2. If the Unit Owner DOES NOT request a hearing with the Board of Trustees:

 2.A.
-If the violation is not corrected within the calendar month, the property manager will send written notification detailing the violation and corrective action required.
+If the violation is not corrected within the calendar month, the property manager will send a written notification detailing the violation and corrective action required.

 2.B.
-If the violation is not corrected within a calendar month of the notification a $50 assessment will be levied.
+If the violation is not corrected within a calendar month of the notification, a $50 assessment will be levied.

 3. If the Unit Owner DOES request a hearing with the Board of Trustees: